 I ate SO.MUCH.PAD.THAI. on my first Koh Samui trip.

 Breakfast, lunch, dinner … as soon as I could specify chicken or shrimp in Thai, there was no stopping me.

 This early noodle enthusiasm means I’m still not quite ready for more Pad Thai, ensuring much broader menu exploration ever since.
-Current tally of Piggy McGreedyson research?
-14 years of eating the entire island, nearly every cuisine known to man.
+The current tally of Piggy McGreedyson research?
+The better part of two decades’ eating the entire island, nearly every cuisine known to man.